khongorzulkhenchbish/algorithms-and-data-structure/troubleshooting/linux.md

     $ head -5 /usr/local/bin/rotate-logs.sh

+How do you see how long it took to load the application?

+    $ uptime
+    # it shows the 1,5 and 15 minutes average by default

+The latency is higher ...
+-

 #### P95 latency
 is the 95th percentile of request response times, meaning 95% of all requests are completed in less than this amount of time, while 5% take longer.